Since Snapd 2.71[0], snaps can connect to the kerberos-tickets

 [1]Denial to write session tickets to

-cache causes (potentially significantly) slower authentication -
+cache causes (potentially significantly) slower authentication.
+Fix scheduleded for Snapd 2.75. -

-[2]Unreadable includedir in krb5.conf causes Kerberos to bail out.
+[2]Unreadable includedir in krb5.conf causes Kerberos to bail out. -

-[3]Support a credentials cache of KEYRING type
+[3]Support a credentials cache of KEYRING type.

 => But {this snap} has no kerberos-ticket plug <=